miles52100/notes/misc_notes/business.md

 For information on business/workplace approaches.
 Like the Harvard Business Review or Insider magazine.

+## Heilmeier catechism

+A DARPA approach to thinking through research programs.
+See [here](https://www.darpa.mil/about/heilmeier-catechism)

 ## Debunking McKinsey report
 McKinsey research that 'found comapnies with diverse leadership teams performed better than rivals' was flawed and should not be 'relied on' academics have found.